CMB observables and reheat temperature as a window to models of inflation and freeze-in dark matter production: Simplifying assumptions underlying this analysis

 \item We have ignored the effects of possible changes of the dissipation rate $\Gamma$ during reheating and during inflation, their contributions to CMB observables, for instance on primordial non-gaussianities.

-\item We have assumed the gravitational production of DM during inflation to be negligible, see ref.~\cite{Ghoshal:2024gai} for a discussion when it is justified. \item In the calculations regarding DM we have assumed instant and local thermal equilibrium to have been reached during the reheating period. \end{itemize}
+\item We have assumed the gravitational production of DM during inflation to be negligible, see ref.~\cite{Ghoshal:2024gai} for a discussion when it is justified. \item In the calculations regarding DM we have assumed instant and local thermal equilibrium to have been reached during the reheating period.
+We have not considered detailed thermalisation processes like those in refs.~\cite{Harigaya:2014waa,Harigaya:2019tzu}. \end{itemize}